 Hip bursitis or trochanteric bursitis is a tricky condition.
 It’s sometimes called “the great mimicker” because its symptoms are easily mistaken for other conditions like back pain or gluteal muscle injuries.
 But I’ve also found that quite a few patients I’ve seen have been misdiagnosed as having trochanteric bursitis when in fact the pain was caused by something else.

-In the video below I give a very detailed explanation of what causes the bursae over your lateral hip to become inflamed and sore and how you can help it to recover.
-Feel free to join the Sports Injury Group if you would like to take part in these injury prevention sessions.
+In the video below, I give a very detailed explanation of what causes the bursae over your lateral hip to become inflamed and sore and how you can help it to recover.
 In this article I’ve highlighted some interesting facts that even clinicians sometimes don’t take into consideration.

 1. You have about 9 different bursae in the area of your lateral hip (the outside of the hip) and any of them can be the cause of your pain.